Algebraic-Programming/HiCR/include/hicr/frontends/objectStore/README.rst

 Object Store
 ***********************

-Object Store is a communication mechanism complementary to the one offered by channels.
+Object Store is a communication mechanism complementary to the one offered by :ref:`channels`.
 Object Store is suitable for less frequent communications that involve large data exchange.

-Any instance can create a Data Object and publish it.
-This makes the object available to any other instance, provided the instance acquires the object's metadata (handle).
+Any HiCR instance can create a :code:`Data Object` and publish it.
+That is, it makes the object available all the other instances.
+An object can be retrieved by providing it's :code:`handle`: the object's metadata.

 To use the Object Store, the following steps are required:

 * Create a Data Object, out of a Memory Slot, and publish it.
-* Acquire the Data Object's metadata (handle) from the Object Store, via serialization.
+* Acquire the Data Object's handle from the Object Store, via serialization.
 * Transfer the handle to the other instance.
 (This can be done via e.g., a channel.)
-* The other instance can then deserialize the handle and access the Data Object via get().
+* The other instance can then deserialize the handle and access the Data Object via :code:`get()`.

 Creating and publishing a Data Object
 ----------------------------------------